waltmo147/GHSAB-Website/documents/design-plan.md

-databases - they will hold most of the information for the website php sessions and cookies - for login purposes input filtering for Applications - for any information that will be posted
+databases - they will hold most of the information for the website php sessions and cookies - for login purposes input filtering for Applications - for any information that will be posted We will use php to dynamically output member details and blogs from the database

 ### External Code